rursprung/robotcar1/docs/src/electronics.md

 The board provides VIN to the motor(s) and the microcontroller board (which has its own voltage regulators), 5V to the servo(s) and 3.3V to the other components.

+Each motor (only one is installed, but two would be supported) can consume up to 2A, each servo (again, only one installed but two supported) can consume up to 1A and the Nucleo board requires max.
+800mA.
+All other components have negligible power requirements.

 The layout of the buck converter and LTO has been taken from the respective datasheet (which provide best practices for the layouts).